antoniobarbalau/antoniobarbalau.github.io/connectedness.md

 3. Ivan cultivated no relationship with something bigger than him.
 Meanwhile, Socrates spent his entire life preparing himself for death.
 He engaged himself in a never ending pursuit (Euthyphro) of Wisdom, Justice, Courage and Moderation.
 He dedicated his life to the love of Wisdom, and to instilling that love in others.
 He dedicated his life to and was happy to forfeit his life for Justice.

 According to the work of Dr. John Vervaeke, these are the saples of meaning in life:
 1. Your relationship with yourself.
-(Was I an asshole my whole life?)
+(Was I an asshole my whole life?
+Do you hate yourself for the kind of person you've been?
+Have you been the kind of person you wanted to be?)
 2. Your relationship with others.
 (Who will be there waiting by the gates of dawn when I close by eyes for ever?)
 3. Your relationship with something which transcends you.
 Something you would want to exist even if you do not.
 That could be a child, a form of art, or a greater cause such as the pursuit of Wisdom.
 (What is something I want to exist even if I don't and how much of a difference do I make to it?)